Nozbe/WatermelonDB/docs/Advanced/Sync.md

     - … create a record that does exist, update it
   - If there's something wrong with the data format, prefer to "fix" the data if possible instead of failing sync.
 You don't want the user to have an unsyncable app because of a mistake caused by a bug 5 versions ago.
   - As with any API, remember to check permissions to create/modify records, make sure you version your API together with local Schema versioning, and all other standard stuff!
+- **Adding logging to your sync**
+  - You can add basic sync logs to the sync process by passing an empty object to `synchronize()`.
+Sync will then mutate the object, populating it with diagnostic information (start/finish time, resolved conflicts, and more):

+    ```js
+    const log = {}
+    await synchronize({
+      database,
+      log,
+      ...
+    })
+    console.log(log.startedAt)
+    console.log(log.finishedAt)
+    ```
+  - ⚠️ Remember to act responsibly with logs, since they might contain your user's private information.
+Don't display, save, or send the log unless you censor the log.
+[Example logger and censor code you can use](https://gist.github.com/radex/a0a27761ac348f4a5552ecaf227d500c).

 ### Current limitations